 Over the summer of 2012, al-Qaeda in the Islamic Maghreb and Ansar Dine, another radical Islamist group, took advantage of the instability and an increasingly weak military in Mali and captured Timbuktu, Kidal, and Gao, cities in the north.
 They implemented and brutally enforced Shariah, or Islamic law.
 They also destroyed many ancient books and manuscripts and vandalized tombs, saying that worshipping saints violates the tenets of Islam.
 The Islamists continued to stretch their area of control into the fall, prompting concern that legions of Islamists would gather and train in northern Mali and threaten large swaths of Africa.
 Meanwhile in September 2012, militants armed with antiaircraft weapons and rocket-propelled grenades fired upon the American consulate in Benghazi, Libya, killing U.S. ambassador to Libya Christopher Stevens and three other embassy officials.
 U.S. secretary of state Hillary Clinton said the U.S. believed that al-Qaeda in the Islamic Maghreb, a group closely linked to al-Qaeda, orchestrated the attack.

 In January 2013, militants pushed into the southern part of Mali, crossing into the area controlled by the government.
 France sent about 2,150 troops to Mali to push them back.
 By the end of January, French troops pushed the militants out of Gao and Timbuktu, forcing them back to northern Mali.
-Soldiers from other African nations were also deployed to Mali to aid in the effort and would take a more active role in both combat and training Malian troops once France withdraws from Mali.
-On January 16, 2013, Islamic militants entered neighboring Algeria from Mali and took dozens of foreign hostages at the BP-controlled In Amenas gas field.
+Soldiers from other African nations were also deployed to Mali to aid in the effort.
+Also in January, Islamic militants entered Algeria from Mali and took dozens of foreign hostages at the BP-controlled In Amenas gas field.
 Algerian officials said the militants were members of an offshoot of al-Qaeda called Al Mulathameen and were acting in retaliation for France's intervention in Mali.
-On Jan.
-17, Algerian troops stormed the complex and attacked the kidnappers.
-By the end of the standoff on Jan.
-20, 29 militants and 37 hostages were killed.
+Algerian troops stormed the complex and attacked the kidnappers.
+By the end of the standoff, 29 militants and 37 hostages were killed.
 Three Americans were among the dead.